Future Student FAQ's

 Acceptance and Non-Acceptance letters

-All accepted students MUST attend.
+All accepted students and ONE parent MUST attend.